TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_via_email.md

 ###How to add a new task via email?

+If your email inbox is full of to-dos, you can turn them into tasks using Mail Service in TickTick.

 1.Click your avatar in the upper-right hand of the page.

 2.Select “Settings”, and click “Mail Service”.